moj-analytical-services/user-guidance/source/documentation/tools/quicksight/02-getting-started.md

 ### Enable QuickSight in Analytical Platform Control Panel

 To enable Quicksight, go to your user page in control panel.
-This is accessed by clicking your username next to the sign out link in the header.
+This is accessed by clicking your username next to the sign out link at the top of the page.
 Go to the Quicksight access section and check either author or reader depending on your needs.
 Then hit the save changes button to grant access.

 ## Accessing QuickSight